 You can choose to start with guest blogging, email marketing, or any other content marketing strategy.
 But whatever you do, stick to one medium until you’ve mastered it.
 Once you have your systems in place for creating, publishing, and promoting content on a consistent basis, you can then branch out in a different direction.

 When considering which channels to start with, you must choose the ones where your target audience spends a lot of their time.
+For instance:

 - If they spend their time on social media, then focus your efforts there.